 What paperwork is required for admission?

-All applicants must complete the free online graduate program application.
+All applicants must complete the online graduate program application.
 (Print applications are also available.)

 All applicants must also submit official transcripts for all undergraduate and graduate coursework, as well as three letters of recommendation.
 The recommendation forms can be downloaded with the online application or obtained from the Office of Graduate Programs and Adult Degree Completion.
 Recommenders can also submit a letter in lieu of the form.

 Please note: Current and former MSMC students do not need to request official transcripts from the Registrar.

 No, it is free to apply to our graduate program.

 What additional steps will I need to take in order to complete my application?